 | Critètes d'éligibilité

-- Has an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1, as assessed within 10 days prior to initiation of study treatment.
+- Eastern Cooperative Oncology Group performance status of 0 to 1.

 | Critètes d'exclusion

 - Presence of frank leptomeningeal disease as a unique central nervous system feature or in association with brain parenchymal measurable lesion(s).

 - Symptomatic brain metastases.
 Note: Patients with asymptomatic treated and untreated brain metastases are eligible.